This accessibility statement applies to:

 Some of our PDF and RTF documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as RTF documents.

-We are creating a register of PDF and RTF documents which are essential for service delivery and are working through these to create web pages and online forms where appropriate.
+We are working through these to create web pages and online forms where appropriate.